 - Sponsor local events and teams

 Building an online presence is crucial, but you don’t have to do all your marketing on the internet.
-Meet potential customers and other small business owners in person by attending local offline events like:
+Meet potential customers and other local business owners in person by attending local events like:

 - Craft fairs